SkafteNicki/dtu_mlops/s7_deployment/apis.md

 contrains that a particular API needs to fullfill to be considered RESTful.
 You can read more about what the six guiding principals behind REST API is [on this page](https://restfulapi.net/) but on of the most important to have in mind is that the clien-server architechture needs to be stateless.
-This means that whenever a request is send to the server it needs to be self-contained (all information included) and the server cannot rely on any priviously stored information from privious requests.
+This means that whenever a request is send to the server it needs to be self-contained (all information included) and the server cannot rely on any previously stored information from previous requests.

 To implement APIs in practise we are going to use [FastAPI](https://fastapi.tiangolo.com/).
 FastAPI is a *modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints*.